bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/zu-geng.md

 title: Geng, Zu
 born: 450
 died: 520
-keywords: Zu Geng, Mathematics, differential equations, optimization, theorems, algorithms, numerical analysis
+keywords: zu geng,geng
-description: Zu Geng was a Chinese mathematician widely known for their works on mathematical topics such as differential equations, optimization, theorems and algorithms.
-They achieved success through numerical analysis.
+description: Zu Geng was a Chinese mathematician whose greatest achievement was to compute the diameter of a sphere of a given volume.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---